angelleye/paypal-woocommerce/README.rst

 For each one that you would like to activate, simply click into that section, enter your API credentials, and setup the options however you like.

-You may obtain Sandbox credentials by logging into your account at http://developer.paypal.com and click the profile link for any sandbox account you have setup there.

 *********
 Resources
 *********